-iPhones, iPads, and iPod Touches that are on iOS iOS 15.7.1+ and iOS 16.1+, will notice that they need to enter the lockscreen passcode multiple times in the iOS monitoring process.
+iPhones, iPads, and iPod Touches that are on iOS 15.7.1+ or iOS 16.1+, will require users to enter the lock screen passcode multiple times in the iOS monitoring process.
 This is due to Apple's security updates in those iOS versions.

 ✅ Device stays secure from strangers.

 ✅ You'll know each time Bark analyzes the device.

 ❌ Your kid may miss a notification to enter their passcode.